laggingreflex/clock-tasks/README.md

 └── vitest.config.ts       # Test configuration
 ```

-## Provider Adapter Architecture & Guidelines
+## Three-Layer Architecture & Provider Guidelines

+This app enforces a strict 3-layer separation:

+1. Core (src/core): pure business logic, types, calculations, task state operations, and provider-agnostic storage utilities in `storageCore.ts`.
+No browser/cloud/auth imports.
+2. Storage Abstractions: interfaces and in-memory backend in `core/storage.ts` — useful for tests and non-browser environments.
+3. Providers (src/services/providers): browser/cloud-specific implementations for auth and storage (Firebase, Google Drive, LocalStorage), plus the provider factory.
+These may use browser APIs and SDKs.

-This app uses an adapter-style provider paradigm for authentication and storage.
-Providers can be swapped without touching app logic.
+Providers use an adapter-style pattern; they can be swapped without touching app logic.

 - Interface-driven: all storage providers implement the same `StorageProvider` interface (save, load, startListening, stopListening, clear, setUserId)
 - Encapsulated behavior: polling intervals or real-time listeners live inside each provider